Home Cocktails Ordinary Drink Margarita

 Common Mistake

-A common mistake is over-salting the rim, which can overpower the drink; it's best to use just enough salt to enhance the flavor without overwhelming it.
+A common mistake is over-salting the rim, which can overpower the drink's flavors; it's best to use just enough salt to enhance the taste.

 Frequently Asked Questions

-What type of tequila is best for a Margarita?
+What type of tequila is best for making a Margarita?

-What is the origin of the Margarita cocktail?
+What is the significance of salting the rim of the glass?

 You Might Also Like